jrmeier/fast-trade/README.md

   - default `0`
   - description: This sets a trailing stop loss, so the trade will exit immediately, without considering any other action.
 It is the percentage ot follow for example, to set a stop loss of 5%, set `0.05`

+- rules: list
+  - optional
+  - default: `None`
+  - description: This is a list of rules to filter out backtests that didnt perform well.
+See [Rules](#Rules) for more information.

 ## Simple Moving Average Cross example

 This is an example of a simple moving average cross backtest.